dianavile/RgSocDVTeam/README-PIMD.md

 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.

 ## Code Dependencies
-[Living Style Guide](http://www.livingstyleguide.org) is built with the dependencies listed below.
+[Living Style Guide](http://www.livingstyleguide.org) is built with the dependencies listed below:

 #### [LERNA](https://github.com/lerna/lerna)
 Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
 However, making changes across many repositories is messy and difficult to track, and testing across repositories gets complicated really fast.